Chart Color Schemes

 The level of residential development activity in Glendenning is very low in comparison to the average area assessed nationally by AreaSearch

-Glendenning averaged approximately seven new dwelling approvals per year based on AreaSearch analysis.
-Between the financial years 2021 and 2025, around 37 homes were approved, with an additional 11 approved so far in the financial year 2026.
-The average construction cost value for new properties is $324,000.
+Glendenning averaged approximately seven new dwelling approvals per year.
+Between financial years 2021 (FY-21) and 2025 (FY-25), around 37 homes were approved, with an additional 11 approved in FY-26 as of the present time.
+The average expected construction cost value for new properties is $324,000.

-In the current financial year, commercial approvals totalled $11.8 million.
-Compared to Greater Sydney, Glendenning exhibits roughly half the construction activity per person and ranks among the 15th percentile of areas assessed nationally.
-This indicates limited buyer options but increased demand for established homes, reflecting market maturity and possible development constraints.
-New building activity comprises predominantly detached houses (80.0%) with a smaller proportion of medium and high-density housing (20.0%), maintaining Glendenning's suburban identity and family home focus.
-This shift from the current housing mix (97.0% houses) suggests reduced development site availability and evolving lifestyle demands and affordability needs.
+This year, $11.8 million in commercial approvals have been registered, indicating moderate levels of commercial development.
+Compared to Greater Sydney, Glendenning has roughly half the construction activity per person.
+Nationally, it ranks among the 15th percentile of areas assessed, suggesting limited buyer options but strong demand for established homes.
+This reflects market maturity and possible development constraints.
+New building activity comprises 80% detached houses and 20% medium to high-density housing, maintaining Glendenning's suburban identity with a focus on family homes.

 Frequently Asked Questions - Development